alvimmh/core-identity-server/README.md

 ## configure

 Configure settings for the application and clients inside the `src/CoreIdentityServer/Config.cs` file.
+And set the ASPNETCORE_ENVIRONMENT & applicationUrl in the `src/CoreIdentityServer/Properties/launchSettings.json` file.

 ## user-secrets